jczic/MicroDNSSrv/README.md

-## MicroDNSSrv is a Micro DNS Server for MicroPython to simply respond to A queries (principally used on ESP32 and [Pycom](http://www.pycom.io) modules)
+## MicroDNSSrv is a micro DNS server for MicroPython to simply respond to A queries (principally used on ESP32 and [Pycom](http://www.pycom.io) modules)

 ![HC²](hc2.png "HC²")